University of Angers: Academics

 The university also offers non-degree options, including DAEU diplomas.

 Campuses

 The University of Angers is situated on 3 campuses in various parts of Angers (Belle-Beille, Santé, and Saint-Serge), as well as campuses in Cholet and Saumur.
 There are 2 university libraries, available on the Saint-Serge and Belle-Beille campuses.
 Near the Santé campus, the university maintains a botanical garden, which as of 2022, is open year-round.

 The university also offers several CROUS student residence and dining halls in Angers.

 Memorial

-In 2015, the Maison des Sciences Humaines at the university was named after Germaine Tillion (1907-2008), an ethologist and member of the French Resistance.
+In 2015, the Maison des Sciences Humaines at the university was named after Germaine Tillion (1907-2008), an ethnologist and member of the French Resistance.